beshu-tech/readonlyrest-docs/fips.md

 ## How to enable SSL FIPS compliance

 1. Prepare keystore and truststore in BCFKS format which is FIPS compliant.
 Your existing JKS or PKCS12 keystore could be easily converted to BCFKS.
-Process is described [in this section](#how-to-convert-jks/pkcs12-keystore-files-into-bcfks).
+Process is described [in this section](#how-to-convert-jkspkcs12-keystore-files-into-bcfks).
 > :warning: BCFKS format is supported only when FIPS mode is enabled.
 It won't be recognised otherwise.

+> :warning: When using FIPS mode using different password for specific keystore elements is not supported and `key_pass` configuration field is ignored.

 2. Configure readonlyrest.yml to use new keystore and truststore.
 You will also need to add new configuration parameter `fips_mode`.
 Here's an example:
 ```